Philippines and the United Nations: History

-The country is one of the co-founders of the G-77 coalition, which was founded in 1964 to promote collective economic interests among members of UN.
-Moreover, Filipinos had been president of the UN Security Council (UNSC) seven times: September and December 1957 under Carlos Romulo; September 1963 under Jacinto Castel Borja; July 1980 and September 1981 under Carlos Romulo; June 2004 under Lauro Baja Jr. and Delia Domingo-Albert; and September 2005 under Lauro Baja Jr. and Bayani Mercado.
-UNSC is in-charge of maintaining international peace and security.

 In August 2013, Filipino peacekeepers were held under siege by Syrian rebels in Golan Heights.
 They successfully escaped their outpost after being trapped for five days while being were surrounded by Syrian rebels.
 Filipino troops were eventually pulled out from Syria.

-Being part of UN, Philippines files an arbitration case against China at the UN-backed Permanent Court of Arbitration (PCA) to settle the maritime dispute over West Philippine Sea in 2013.
+Being part of UN, Philippines files an arbitration case against China at the UN-backed Permanent Court of Arbitration (PCA) to settle the maritime dispute over South China Sea in 2013.
 The country asked the arbitral tribunal to uphold the United Nations Convention on the Law of the Sea (UNCLOS), which grants exclusive rights to explore and develop maritime features 200 nautical miles from its baselines.
 On 12 July 2016, the tribunal ruled in favor of the Philippines.
 The tribunal also ruled that China has "no historical rights" based on the "nine-dash line" map.
 However, China has rejected the ruling.

 In July 2017, President Rodrigo Duterte hit the UN for allegedly interfering in the affairs of the Philippines.
 Duterte issued this statement after the executive director of the UN Office on Drugs and Crime (UNODC), Yury Fedotov, joined UN Secretary-General Ban Ki-moon in criticizing his administration's war against illegal drugs.